Frequently Asked Questions

 Did I read that correctly?
 You want clothing, even if it’s damaged?

 Yes.
 As long as the clothing is dry and odorless, it can be recycled.
 Your Mission has a great partnership with the Rescue Mission in Syracuse to recycle clothing, helping our neighbor organization and providing additional revenue for your Mission’s programs.
 It’s a win-win.
 Plus it’s good for the environment.
 Every year, 85 percent of unwanted clothes are thrown away, rather than donated, according to the Environmental Protection Agency.
 That’s about 1.4 billion tons of clothing.
-You can keep our landfills from filling up, help your neighbors in need and save yourself on your trash bill just by donating your clothing here!
+You can keep our landfills from filling up AND help your neighbors in need just by donating your clothing here!

 What can I donate?